Reilly Township, Pennsylvania: Demographics

-Of the 326 households 29.8% had children under the age of 18 living with them, 53.7% were married couples living together, 9.2% had a female householder with no husband present, and 34.4% were non-families.
-29.1% of households were one person and 17.5% were one person aged 65 or older.
+Of the 326 households 29.8% had children under the age of eighteen living with them, 53.7% were married couples living together, 9.2% had a female householder with no husband present, and 34.4% were non-families.
+29.1% of households were one-person households and 17.5% were one-person households with residents who were aged sixty-five or older.

 The average household size was 2.46 and the average family size was 3.07.

-The age distribution was 24.8% under the age of 18, 6.9% from 18 to 24, 29.6% from 25 to 44, 19.6% from 45 to 64, and 19.2% 65 or older.
-The median age was 38 years.
-For every 100 females, there were 94.2 males.
-For every 100 females age 18 and over, there were 92.7 males.
+The age distribution was 24.8% of residents who were under the age of eighteen, 6.9% who were aged eighteen to twenty-four, 29.6% who were aged twenty-five to forty-four, 19.6% who were aged forty-five to sixty-four, and 19.2% who were aged sixty-five or older.
+The median age was thirty-eight years.

+For every one hundred females, there were 94.2 males.
+For every one hundred females who were aged eighteen or older, there were 92.7 males.